evgenygrobov/Customer_clustering./README.md

 **Scatter plot Age & Vehicle age 1-2 years**

 We can observe positive correlation between Age and Vehicle age.
-With increase in Age we are eyebolling increase in Vehicles in age 1-2year.
+With increase in Age we are eyebolling an increase in portion of Vehicles in age 1-2year.

 ![](https://github.com/evgenygrobov/Customer_clustering./blob/main/images/Age_PairWith_Vehicle_Age_1-2%20Year.png)